-The same way that an athlete needs to prepare thoroughly before the Olympics, the same as a writer you must follow a workout routine to improve your technique.
-Establishing a writing routine is not always an easy thing to do, especially for the debut authors that have decided to embark on a new journey.
-But no need to stress out, it’s not that difficult as it can seem at first.
+Just like an athlete needs to prepare thoroughly before the Olympics, as a writer you too must follow a workout routine to improve your technique.
+Establishing a writing routine is not always an easy thing to do, especially for debut authors that are just beginning to embark on a new journey.
+But no need to stress out, it’s not as difficult as it might seem at first.

 - Write Every Day.
 There is no better way to improve your writing skills than being consistent.
-Set up a word per day limit between 300 and 500 words and stick to it.
+Give yourself a daily goal of between 300 and 500 words and stick to it.

 - Create a Routine.
-Following certain customs and having a certain work habits will help you commit and be productive.
-If you have a busy schedule and writing every day seems impossible, pick out 3 days per week that you can dedicate at least 30 minutes.
+Developing good working habits will help you commit to writing and stay productive.
+If you have a busy schedule and writing every day seems impossible, choose 3 days a week when you can dedicate at least 30 minutes to your writing.

 - Don’t Forget to Read.
-Reading fuels your talent as a writer, thus it should be part of your daily routine.
-Reading helps you to understand different writing styles, gives you knowledge and new ideas.
+Reading fuels your talent and imagination as a writer, thus it should be part of your daily routine.
+Reading exposes you to new writing styles, stories, worlds and ideas.

 - Edit Your Manuscript.
 Once your book is finished, we recommend you read it over and over again.
 You’d be surprised how much editing needs to be done.

 - When you think the book is just about ready to be published, share it with other writers and readers.
-An external point of view will help you see your work from another perspective and identify some aspects that could have been ignored.
+An external point of view will help you see your work from another perspective and identify issues that you might have missed.

 Set up your writing routine and start your writer’s journey!